Important Concepts in Qt Quick - States, Transitions and Animations

 When a visual item transitions from one state to another, the appearance of that item will change.
 A transition is an "edge" between two states.
 It may trigger other events to occur, as other parts of the application may have behavior which is triggered when a certain state is entered or left.

-Qt Quick provides the Transition element which has properties which define what will occur when the application changes from one state to another.
+Qt Quick provides the Transition type which has properties which define what will occur when the application changes from one state to another.
 See the documentation on Transitions during State Changes for more information about transitions.

 When transitioning between states, a fluid animation can be used to aid the user during the transition.
 Abrupt and unexpected changes to the visual canvas result in a suboptimal user-experience and should be avoided.